family-richards/IntruderBeware-also-known-as-Napkin/howto2.md

 You have access to 3 GPIO pins, power, and ground.
 You can use a knife to form a mini-circuit.
 And what will that mini-circuit do?
 Use miscellaneous parts to convert some pins on the smoke detector into something the ESP32 can understand.
 So what are you waiting for?
 Start with using a 3v power supply, a breadboard, a multimeter, and some jumper wires.
 Earmuffs might be handy here again.
 Eventually, cut the traces in the proper places, triple-check there are no short circuits, and solder on the components.
 Once you're done, solder the jumper that's to the right of the board for your mini-circuit to give power to your circuit.
 Make sure nothing is getting hot.
 Then, write a function to check if there's smoke or not.
 Don't know how to write an Arduino program?
-Reconsider IntruderBeware.
+Reconsider Napkin.
-Are you still convinced that IntruderBeware is right for you?
+Are you still convinced that Napkin is right for you?
 All right, all right.
-Here's the deal: I work super hard on the program for us, and you make it more popular.
 You know, it's pretty good.
-You get a safe home in exchange for pressing 100 keys and clicking on buttons 100 times, and I get a safe home and have a popular, interesting, fun project.
+You get a safe home in exchange for pressing 100 keys and clicking on buttons 100 times, and I get a safe home and have a interesting, fun project.
 Well, find the template folder and open up template.ino.
-Remember this is a WIP(Work In Progress), so until I say so, it may not be all the way working.
+Remember this is a WIP (Work In Progress), so until I say so, it may not be all the way working.
-And join the IntruderBeware community, if you have time.
-Also, you get bragging rights, you know.
-You get to say "I have a open source security system" to your friends.
-Anyway, KTibow out for now.
-Visit my [profile here](https://github.com/KTibow).
+Anyway, [KTibow](https://github.com/KTibow) out for now!
+Bye!